kubernetes/enhancements/keps/sig-auth/4317-pod-certificates/README.md

   * This CSR is normally completely empty, and the signer merely extracts the subject public key from it in order to issue a certificate with the signer's documented format.
-  * However, to enable integration with ACME-based CAs, the CSR may contain DNS and IP SANs.
-The podCertificate projected volume type allows the pod author to request particular SANs to appear in the CSR.
   * The subject public key in the CSR must be one of:
     * An RSA key with modulus size 3072 or 4096,
     * An ECDSA key with curve P256, P384, or P521, or